sapegin/washingcode-book/manuscript/book.md

 I’ve shortened the comments a bit, the original code had lines longer than 200 characters.
 If you have a very big screen, it looks like a pretty table, otherwise like an unreadable mess.
 Any auto formatting tool, like Prettier, will make an unreadable mess out of it to, so you shouldn’t rely on manual code formatting.
 It’s also really hard to maintain: if any of the “columns” become longer than all existing “columns” after your changes, you have to adjust whitespace for all other “columns”.

 Anyway, this code adds an error message to the `errors` variable for every failed validation.
 But now it’s hard to see because the formatting code is mangled with validation code.
 This makes it hard to read and modify.
-If you need to add another validation, you have to understand and copy formatting code.
-If you need to print errors as an HTML list, you have to change each line of this function.
+To add another validation, you have to understand and copy formatting code.
+To print errors as an HTML list, you have to change each line of this function.

 Let’s separate validation and formatting: